 Orphan Drugs & Rare Diseases

 Keen to learn more about orphan drugs & rare diseases in Argentina?
 Read on!
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. What is the definition of Rare Diseases in your country?

 According to Law No. 26,689 on Rare Diseases, rare diseases are considered to be those whose prevalence in the population is equal to or less than one in two thousand (1:2000) people, in accordance to the national epidemiological situation.

 2. Does the designation of ‘Orphan Drug’ exist in your country?
 (Does it correspond with the definition of Rare Diseases?)

 Yes.
 ANMAT Regulation No. 4,622/2012 states that Orphan Drugs are those intended for the prevention, diagnosis and/or treatment of rare diseases, for which there are no available, effective and safe treatments or that they are inadequate.

 3. What is the regulatory framework for the authorization of an Orphan Drug?
 (Is this regulatory framework based on Rare Disease status or can it alternatively be based on Orphan Drug foreign status?)

 The regulatory framework for the authorization of an Orphan Drug in Argentina is provided in ANMAT Regulation No. 4,622/2012.
 It establishes that medicinal specialties intended for the prevention, diagnosis and/or treatment of rare diseases may be registered and granted “under special conditions”.
 This regulatory framework is based on Rare Disease status, as defined by Law 26,689 and Annex I of ANMAT Regulation No. 4,622.